Skip to main content

 Should You Repair or Replace?

 If your electric furnace is over 15 years old and requires a major repair, consider upgrading to a heat pump instead.
-A heat pump provides both heating and cooling more efficiently than an electric furnace — and Sacramento's utility rebate programs can significantly offset the upgrade cost.
+A heat pump provides both heating and cooling more efficiently than an electric furnace — and SMUD's current heat pump rebates can significantly offset the upgrade cost.

 Electric Furnace Repair — FAQs